ckdrew670/bungee/README.md

 A Composer package for flexible string manipulation.

-This is a project built for personal use to learn about creating composer packages and as a reminder of OOP.
+This is a project built for personal use to learn about creating composer packages and as a reminder of OOP and TDD.

 # How to install